WillRWhite/Rust-examples/README.md

 # Rust-examples
-Rust Examples

 Rust commands
 -------------
 ructc

 Cargo commands
 --------------
 cargo new <project name no extension> // git normally initilised but can be omitted
                                       // by creating a config.toml file somewhere
                                       // in the project hirarchy
 cargo check
 cargo build
 cargo run